 Creating and decorating a paper mache globe is a fun and educational way to teach kids about the world's countries and oceans as they paint them.
-This project takes a few days and is great for kids ages six and up.
-You can modify as needed to suit other ages and devote more or less time to your creation.
+This project takes a few days; it's great for kids ages six and up, although with some guidance, younger children may appreciate it too.
+You can modify as needed to suit different ages and devote more or less time to your creation.
 Learning happens when kids are having fun!

-Once the paper mache is dry, paint your balloon to look like a real globe using blue, green and even white paint.
+When the paper mache is dry, use acrylic paint to paint your paper mache earth to look like a real globe using blue, green and even white paint.
 Add as much or as little detail as you like.
-As you paint continents, countries and bodies of water, teach kids some fun facts or share your travel stories.
+As you paint continents, countries, and bodies of water, teach kids some fun facts or share your travel stories.